News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 RNID had been a partner in the UKCA’s Tech Challenge, since 2018 but the lack of updates and progress to the panel in the last two years led us to decide to step away from the project, but we were clear we remained happy to engage with you on promotion of subtitles in cinemas which we feel could be used to improve access to cinemas for deaf people now.

-The UKCA made a comment last week saying that subtitles and technological solutions were not “an either/ or” and with this in mind, we are keen to know why there has been such slow progress on the delivery of screenings with subtitles across cinemas in the UK, and why the UKCA has not engaged with concerns about the lack of provision of subtitled screenings in good faith on behalf of its members.
+The UKCA made a comment last week saying that subtitles and technological solutions were not “an either/ or” and with this in mind, we are keen to know why there has been such slow progress on the delivery of screenings with subtitles across cinemas in the UK, and why the UKCA has not engaged with concerns about the lack of provision of subtitled/captioned screenings in good faith on behalf of its members.
 Even under the new timeline of delivery for the Technology Challenge, deaf people and people with hearing loss will not be able to benefit from this new technology in the short term and the barriers to accessing cinemas will remain.
-The lack of forward movement within this group led us, as you know, to withdraw our participation in it back in January, as we believe focusing efforts on increasing and promoting subtitled screenings will have a greater impact for our communities.
+The lack of forward movement within this group led us, as you know, to withdraw our participation in it back in Jan, as we believe focusing efforts on increasing and promoting subtitled/captioned screenings will have a greater impact for our communities.

 Subtitle provision in cinemas

-As highlighted on the BBC’s Rip Off Britain last week, across four cities, Odeon had 920 screenings, 17 of which were captioned (1.8%).
-Cineworld had 1070 screenings, 12 captioned (1.1%).
-Vue had 819 screenings, 8 captioned (0.98%).
+As highlighted on the BBC’s Rip Off Britain last week, across four cities, Odeon had 920 screenings, 17 of which were subtitled/captioned (1.8%).
+Cineworld had 1070 screenings, 12 subtitled/captioned (1.1%).
+Vue had 819 screenings, 8 subtitled/captioned (0.98%).
 These figures fail to capture the timings for accessible screenings, which are typically limited to off-peak times.
 We would suggest that not only is this bad for accessibility, but it doesn’t make good business sense either.
 1 in 5 adults in the UK are deaf or have some form of hearing loss.
 That’s a huge market to ignore.
 The success of international films such as Parasite and the film CODA which had embedded subtitles, show that audiences will turn up to screenings with subtitles.

 We know that being able to participate in cultural events like cinema releases is hugely important to people who are deaf or have hearing loss, which is why we’re keen to see accessibility prioritised sooner rather than later.
 Of course, at RNID our door is open to any cinemas looking to make screenings accessible but for us to re-engage with the UKCA we would need you to demonstrate that you are serious about improving accessibility and are prepared to engage meaningfully with us and the community we serve.
 If you would like to discuss this further, you can contact our Inclusion Policy Advisor.